-Management estimates that the carrying value of the Company's financial instruments not measured at fair value, including its debt obligations and repurchase agreements, approximated their fair values as of March 31, 2022.
+As of September 30, 2022, the Company's debt obligations had a fair value of \$105.2 million and a carrying value of \$123.8 million.
+Management estimates that the carrying value of the Company's repurchase agreements approximated their fair value as of September 30, 2022.
 The fair value measurements for the Company's debt obligations and repurchase agreements are categorized as Level III within the fair value hierarchy and were determined using independent pricing services.
+Management estimates that the carrying value of the Company's other financial instruments approximated their fair values as of September 30, 2022.